 To answer this question, researchers have investigated how and why we feel pain.
 They have observed that pain is an experience created by the brain when there is danger or the threat of danger to the tissues.
 During this process, the brain gathers information from the rest of the body, your memory and emotions, and decides if pain should be felt or not.
 Your nervous system perceives low back pain as a significant danger.
 This perception of danger will prompt you to stay in bed and rest, but this is typically the wrong approach.
 Your physician or physical therapist’s advice will probably be to stay gently active, which will get you back on your feet much sooner.

-Once you have returned to your previous level of activity, it is important to maintain a healthy lifestyle.
+Once your physical therapy regimen is complete, and you have returned to your previous level of activity, it is important to maintain a healthy lifestyle.
 Low back pain might resolve quickly but has a tendency to return in the future if you are not mindful.
 Those who have experienced more than one episode of back pain know that being proactive goes a long way.
 Here are a few points to consider:

 At Hospital for Special Surgery, our physical therapists use graded activity and other research-based techniques to help people get back to their work and leisure activities.